-Laura Bowerman begins her second season as an associate head coach with The University of New Mexico’s cross country and track & field program after serving as an assistant coach as well as a stop at Florida State as a volunteer assistant coach.
+Laura Bowerman was hired as the associate head coach with The University of New Mexico’s cross country and track & field program in 2016 after serving as an assistant coach as well as a stop at Florida State as a volunteer assistant coach.

 While at New Mexico, Bowerman has helped the Lobos to unprecedented success, including a pair of team NCAA titles in cross country and six individual titles between cross country and track & field.